kapouer/matchdom/README.md

 - string, str: toString
 - boolean, bool: "true", "1" and true-ish to true, "false", "0", and false-ish to false
 - float, num, numeric: try to parseFloat, return null if NaN
+- object: not any of the other simple types

 ### complex types (from plugins)